Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 Let’s be honest, this won’t work in every situation.
 So, if the other person is very expressive and needs frequent communication, this can feel cold.

 Also, if the connection is already weak, less communication can make it fade faster.
 And if you’re using this to avoid effort, it shows.
+Shrekking only works when there is already some mutual interest.
+Without that, it just looks like distance.

 Is This Just A Phase?

 Maybe.
 Most dating trends come and go.
 But this one feels different.
 Because it’s not based on a trick or a hack.
 It’s a response to burnout.
+And burnout doesn’t disappear overnight.
+Even if the name “Shrekking” fades, the behavior will probably stay.

 People are not going back to forced, all-day conversations.